networkteam/zebra/README.md

 ## How does it work?

 This package is used inside a Next.js project that uses Neos CMS for rendering of content and editing with full preview capabilities.
+It provides components and hooks to handle the rendering of nodes and adding editing metadata for the Neos UI.

 Inside Neos CMS a few supporting packages are used to provide the necessary data for the frontend and change the behavior of the Neos UI: